cal-poly-csc530-2174/tiny-lc-compiler-anvenkat09/README.md

 Lambda Calculus to Javascript Parser

 This project was written using Standard-ML or SML.
+It segments the input file data into tokens, builds an abstract syntax tree, and outputs the desired result as Javascript Code.

 Steps: